bwalex/tc-play/README.md

     make -f Makefile.classic

-Running cmake generates a fair amount of files that a

-    make clean

-does not clean up.
-For this case, the classic Makefile has a target to clean up behind cmake:
+Or, if you only want the command line tool:

-    make -f Makefile.classic clean_cmake_mess
+    make -f Makefile.classic program